-Equal housing opportunity is afforded to all persons who are at least sixty-two (62) years of age and who qualify under federal income standards
+Equal housing opportunity is afforded to all persons who meet HUD age restrictions of 62 or older (head or co-head of household) and who qualify under federal income standards.

 The US Department of Housing and Urban Development (HUD)’s Section 202 program, Supportive Housing for the Elderly, was designed to increase the supply of affordable housing with supportive services for seniors.

 While many of the program requirements are the same for both HUD and ALTCS, there are a few key differences that can create confusion when applicants are applying for both programs.

 These are the top three differences: